After completing our military services in Karlskrona, Blekinge (in southern of Sweden) in the rough winters 1978 and 1981

 years.
 But Frank can take the credit for that it was still in working order all time.

-In 2005 the whole model was moved from our former home in Stockholm to Nässjö railway museum in Småland.
-By train, of course!
+In 2005 the whole layout was moved from our former home in Stockholm to Nässjö railway museum in Småland.
+By freight train, of course!

 In Nässjö, the model was shown up for the public for six years.
 March 5, 2011, it unfortunately was taken down.
 Again...